shuaibiyy/awesome-tf/README.md

 For more Community Modules not listed here please see the [Terraform Module Registry](https://registry.terraform.io/).

 - [rancher-terraform-digitalocean](https://github.com/lunagt/rancher-terraform-digitalocean) - Rancher server on digitalocean.
-- [segmentio/stack](https://github.com/segmentio/stack) - Configures production infrastructure with AWS, Docker, and ECS.
+- [segmentio/stack](https://github.com/segmentio/stack) - Configures production infrastructure with AWS, Docker, and ECS. :skull:
 - [terraform-aws-account-lookup](https://github.com/be-bold/terraform-aws-account-lookup) - This Terraform module allows querying AWS accounts and outputs the accounts in various mappings or as a complete list, with the ability to apply a search filter to the account list and group the accounts by existing tags using a submodule.
 - [terraform-aws-alb](https://github.com/terraform-aws-modules/terraform-aws-alb) - Creates Application load-balancer on AWS (verified module).
 - [terraform-aws-appconfig](https://github.com/terraform-aws-modules/terraform-aws-appconfig) - Creates AWS AppConfig resources on AWS.